Why study geology at the University of Kansas?

 - Completion of GEOL 791: Ethics in the Geosciences with a grade of “B” or higher.

-- With the approval of the advisory committee, the student may meet the research skills requirement by taking either a curriculum of at least 3 graduate-level courses outside the department that are relevant to the specialty, or by completing a combination of languages, research skills, and courses.
+- With the approval of the advisory committee, the student may meet the research skills requirement by taking either a curriculum of at least three graduate-level courses outside the department that are relevant to the specialty, or by completing a combination of languages, research skills, and courses.

-Please contact your advisor or the Director of Graduate studies for further information about research skills and responsible scholarship, and see the current policy on Doctoral Research Skills and Responsible Scholarship in the Graduate Studies section of the online catalog and in the KU Policy Library.
+Please contact your advisor or the Director of Graduate Studies for further information about research skills and responsible scholarship, and see the current policy on Doctoral Research Skills and Responsible Scholarship in the Graduate Studies section of the online catalog and in the KU Policy Library.

 Admission to Candidacy

 To be admitted to Ph.D. candidacy, a student must pass an oral comprehensive examination on the specialty in geology in which the student is doing doctoral research and on other relevant areas of geology and supporting sciences.
 The student must prepare and have approved a research proposal based on the doctoral research project before the oral comprehensive examination.
 The examination is based on the material presented in the proposal and its application to geology in general.
-The examination is conducted by a 5-member faculty committee; 1 member of the committee must be from a KU department other than geology and is appointed by Graduate Studies on recommendation of the department.
+The examination is conducted by a 5-member faculty committee; one member of the committee must be from a KU department other than geology and is appointed by Graduate Studies on recommendation of the department.
 The same committee is also responsible for conducting a final oral examination based on the doctoral dissertation.
 Three members of the committee supervise research and preparation for the dissertation.

 Shared Doctoral Program with Kansas State University